zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-testing-in-production-overview.md

     * **portNumber**: The port number associated with the endpoint that serves the extension, as in the following example: `https://DemoServer:59344/`.

+    * **settings**: Registers the extension in the portal.
+It is a boolean value that specifies the timeframe for which the Portal will run the registered extension.
+A value of  `true` means that the registered extension is valid only for the current browser session.
+A value of `false` means that the registered extension is valid across browser sessions.
+This state is saved in the browser's local storage.
+This is the default.

 1. Navigate to [https://portal.azure.com?feature.canmodifyextensions=true&clientOptimizations=false](https://portal.azure.com?feature.canmodifyextensions=true&clientOptimizations=false).

 The following example describes a complete URL and [query string](portalfx-extensions-testing-in-production-glossary.md) that instructs the Portal to load the extension named "Microsoft_Azure_Demo" from endpoint "https://DemoServer:59344".
 It registers the extension only for the current user session.